On this page

 Please note that we don't have the range of scientific and technical expertise that’s required to cover the entire scope of the Strategic Goods List.

 When we aren't' able to make a determination from using the knowledge we have we will seek assistance from other agencies.
 This can necessarily take some time.

 What exemptions are there?

 There are some situations where you may export strategic goods without a permit from MFAT.
 The Secretary of Foreign Affairs and Trade has issued exemptions for the export of certain strategic goods without the need for a permit.

-However, if you are exempt from a permit to export you are still required to notify Export Controls, Ministry of Foreign Affairs and Trade of the firearm(s) you will be exporting.
-This is to enable New Zealand reporting as required under the Arms Trade Treaty (ATT) and will only be used for that purpose.
-The template for notifying the Ministry is available here [DOCX, 67 KB].
+However, if you are exempt from a permit to export you are still required to notify Export Controls, Ministry of Foreign Affairs and Trade of the firearm(s) you will be exporting plus any ammunition.

 (I) Approvals for private individuals to export certain firearms and ammunition

-With the exception of the countries listed below, you may export up to five sporting firearms without a permit from MFAT if:
+With the exception of the countries listed below, you may export up to five sporting firearms and ammunition without a permit from MFAT if:

 a) you are taking your own sporting firearms overseas on a hunting holiday; or